varfish-org/varfish-db-downloader/README.md

 Note that this will take a long time, use a lot of disk space, and download a lot of data.

+To run on a Slurm cluster, you can use the Snakemake `--slurm` option.
+See `run-slurm.sh` for an example.

 ## Development Setup

 ### Prerequisites: Install `mamba` for Conda Package Management